GatorEducator/gatorgrade/README.md

 #### Interpreting Output

 All gatorgrader checks will be displayed as output.
-Checks that have passed gatorgrader will be green, while failing checks will be red.
-The overall percentage of passed checks will be shown at the bottom of the display.
+Checks that have passed gatorgrader will have a green check mark next to the description.
+Failing checks will show a red "X" next to the description.
+The overall percentage of passed checks will be shown at the bottom of the display and will be in red until the percentage of passed checks reaches 100%.

 ### Generating a gatorgrade.yml file